dawidhermann/flow-conductor/README.md

 ## Adapters

 Adapters are responsible for executing the actual HTTP requests.
-Flow-pipe uses a **modular adapter system** that allows you to choose the HTTP library that best fits your needs.
+Request-orchestrator uses a **modular adapter system** that allows you to choose the HTTP library that best fits your needs.
 Each adapter is a separate package.

 ### Available Adapters

-Flow-pipe provides three official adapters, each optimized for different use cases:
+Request-orchestrator provides three official adapters, each optimized for different use cases:

 #### 1. Fetch Adapter (Recommended for most cases)